BrightonKahrs/sysk-podcast/README.md

 # sysk-podcast repo
-Stuff You Should Know Podcast Similarity with LangChain
+Stuff You Should Know Podcast Similarity with Semantic Kernel

 ### Desired Future State Objectives
-- Chat with sysk episodes
+- Leverage a chat interface to understand sysk episodes
-- Analyze and group semantically similar episodes
-- Application to interact with the analysis of the podcast
+- The chat should be able to produce analytics type results visualized

-### Short Term Objectives
+### Architecture
-- Manually pull in 10 .mp3 files from the SYSK RSS feed
-- Use Whisper to convert those to .txt files
-- Use LangChain + OpenAI to create embeddings and chat experience using retrieval-augmented generation
-- Use Streamlit as lightweight start to application

-### TODOs for Desired Future State
-- Automate process of pulling in and converting all .mp3 files from the RSS feed
-- Speaker diarization of transcripts
+- Semantic Kernel for model orchestration
+- Azure AI Foundry for model selection and observability
-- Identify and take out ads of transcripts
+- Azure AI Search for indexing and semantic search of episodes
+- Azure Container Apps for application hosting
-- Use automated process for newly created episodes
+- MCP for tool centralization
-- Convert streamlit app to web application
-- T-SNE visualization of all episodes
+- Microsoft Fabric for data processing and analytical stores
-- Vector store for embedding chunks
+- Streamlit for prompting
-- Convert project to Azure hosting
+- Python